How to Start a Podcast: Follow These 11 Steps to Launch in 2025

 Content Research

 Let’s talk about content!
 Once you pick a topic, how do you know what’s going to work and what’s not?
 And what do you actually talk about in each episode?
-Keep reading to get answers to all your questions.
+Here’s a four step process you can follow to create your episode ideas.

 What are your fellow podcasters talking about?
 And are there gaps?
 And if there are no gaps, what do you do?
-All of these questions will be answered by the competitor research.
+Your competitors’ research sheds light on all of these questions and helps you plan episodes that are better than what’s already out there.

 To kickstart your competitor analysis, use this Google Sheet to uncover hidden treasures: